Research credit repair companies for 10 to 15 minutes and you’ll probably come away with a headache.

 We touched on this before, but believe it’s worth repeating: educate yourself on what credit repair is, and how the agency you hire will work to repair your credit.

-With your goals in mind, separate what the agency is going to do and what you’re going to do.
+With your goals in mind, separate what the agency is going to do and what you’re going to do to fix your own credit.

-Ask the representative(s) working on your case to give you regular updates on your file’s progress.
+Ask your case advisor to give you regular updates on your file’s progress.

 4. Ignore the Testimonials on the Company’s Website